Low-Residue Diet Plan

 Low Residue Diet

-1. Whole grains products such as cereals, bread, pasta
+1. Whole grain products such as cereals, bread, pasta

 2. Dried fruits